 In late 2018, USA Baseball launched Pure Baseball as its zero-tolerance campaign for any type of abuse within the sport of baseball.
 Over the course of the last few years, we have seen abuse of minor athletes within the US Olympic family come to the forefront.
-Too many athletes went unprotected from predators within their sport, which led to the amendment of Senate Bill 534.
-Through SB534 and the governance of the US Center for SafeSport, there are many policies now in place to ensure minor athlete well-being is at the center of each sport.
+Too many athletes went unprotected from predators within their sport, which led to the creation of Senate Bill 534.
+Through SB534 and the governance of the US Center for SafeSport, there are many policies now in place to ensure minor athlete well-being is at the forefront of every sport.

 With respect to reporting, USA Baseball holds a public facing list of banned and suspended individuals within the sport of both baseball and softball.
 Individuals on this list are identified as having disqualifying factors limiting them from participation in baseball.
 Further, we want to ensure that everyone within our game knows they are responsible for reporting any abuse or suspicion of abuse to the local authorities within 24 hours of discovering this information.